bazbill115/bazbill115.github.io/_posts/2020-06-02-how-to-customize-your-zsh-terminal.md

 - **JQ**: A command-line JSON processor similar to sed/grep
 - **zsh-syntax-highlighting**: Adds syntax highlighting for zsh

-1. In your terminal, enter the command: `brew cask install osxfuse` and enter your password when prompted.
+1. In your terminal, enter the command: `brew cask install osxfuse` and enter your password if prompted.
 This is needed in order to install sshfs.
 ![Brew-osxfuse]({{site.baseurl}}/assets/img/brew-osxfuse.png)
 2. In your terminal, enter the command: `brew install fzf tree sshfs jq zsh-syntax-highlighting` to install all of the commands.
 ![Brew-addons]({{site.baseurl}}/assets/img/brew-addons.png)